 This mode is similar to Host Controlled Mode as it only shows one question at a time.
 However, each question is advanced automatically.
 Once the Experience is started, the host no longer has to interact as the Experience will run entirely by itself.

 Upon selecting this mode, most settings in the Question Timer area are locked.
-Fully Automatic mode must use a timer to switch between questions automatically.
+The Fully Automatic Mode requires you to use a Question Timer to switch between questions automatically.
 Additional options in the Experience Playback Mode area are also unlocked.
 These will automatically show the various views after questions and decide what your experience does after it finishes.

-- Restart Poll/Trivia Game Automatically When Poll/Trivia Game Is Finished? - This setting will automatically reset your Poll or Trivia Game back to the first question and then restart your Poll or Trivia Game over and automatically proceed through each question.
+- Restart Experience Automatically (Poll or Trivia Game) - This setting will automatically reset your Poll or Trivia Game back to the first question and then restart your Poll or Trivia Game over and automatically proceed through each question.
 This is essentially "looping" your Poll or Trivia Game indefinitely.

-- Clear Crowd Responses Automatically When Poll/Trivia Game Restarts? - This setting is enabled when the above "Restart Poll/Trivia Game Automatically When Poll/Trivia Game Is Finished?" setting is enabled.
+- Clear Crowd Responses Automatically - This setting is enabled when the previous "Restart Experience Automatically" setting is enabled for either a Poll or Trivia Game.
 This setting will automatically clear out all crowd responses (e.g. votes, answers, rankings, etc.) at the end of each Poll/Trivia Game.
 When the Poll/Trivia Game restarts it will be a "fresh" Poll/Trivia Game with no crowd responses.
 This setting is ideal for repeating a Poll/Trivia Game for new participants so that old votes/answers and rankings are not kept each time the Poll/Trivia Game restarts.

 Crowd Controlled Mode